Menu

 When a listing reaches the end of its contract term without selling, one of three things happens: the property sells (it closes before or on the expiry date), the listing is withdrawn (the seller pulls the property off the market before the agreement ends, often for personal reasons), or the listing expires.
 An expired listing means the contract simply ran out of time without a sale.

 In practical terms, an expired listing signals a disconnect between the asking price and what buyers in the market are willing to pay.
 It doesn't necessarily mean the home is flawed or undesirable.
 In most cases, it means the pricing strategy missed the mark relative to current buyer expectations and competing inventory.
-The home sat, it didn't attract a willing buyer at that price, and the listing period ended.

 The Numbers: How Big Is This Shift?